I do believe I'm qualified to talk about bead storage. Why? Because I've tried every product known to wo/man.

 This tray holds some of my nailheads.
 It's so easy to see what I have!

 They seem to travel well (I wrap them individually in my clothing).
 I've dropped one on the floor and nothing broke, but still, I wouldn't be surprised if the large cover lids are prone to cracking.
+Note: The big lid does not snap on, so when I travel with them I slip a cloth hair tie around the tray.

 When I teach sequin stitching classes, I pull together a couple of trays of my shop sequins, with the actual stock all bagged and labelled in a small suitcase.
 Each pot easily holds a full strand.
 My students can see from the trays what the sequin colors really look like (you can't tell by looking at them on the strand).